-Whether dealing with family members, friends, acquaintances, or associates at work, sooner or later difficulties will arise.
+Whether dealing with family members, friends, acquaintances, or people at the farm, sooner or later difficulties will arise.
 We usually do not find ourselves at a loss for words when dealing with family members and other people with whom we have extended contact on a regular basis.
+It is hard enough to understand our own needs and preferences, let alone be able to concentrate on someone else's.
+With time, it can begin to feel more natural.
 Communication patterns with those closest to us, however, are not always positive; they often fall into predictable and ineffective exchanges.